scottish-pl-institute/spls/ORGANISING.md

   + do you have any dietary restrictions?

 ## The programme
-Sometimes you get lots of talk proposals, sometimes you don't.
+- Sometimes you get lots of talk proposals, sometimes you don't.
 If there's too many proposals, please prioritise Ph.D. students.
 If there's too few, it's worth reaching out to individuals and groups in Scotland which haven't submitted any (or many) talks.

-Once you've gotten a few talk proposals, you can start putting together a programme.
+- Once you've gotten a few talk proposals, you can start putting together a programme.
 Talks should be *about* half an hour each, including questions, and there should be breaks every two to three talks.
 Make sure to put your programme up on the website!

+- You will also need to organise session chairs to keep time and ask questions if none are forthcoming.
+Typically, the organisers will chair some sessions.

-Invited speakers aren't necessary, but if there are visiting researchers in Scotland at the time of SPLS, it's a good idea to invite them!
+- Invited speakers aren't necessary, but if there are visiting researchers in Scotland at the time of SPLS (e.g., SICSA Distinguished Visiting Fellows), it's a good idea to invite them.

 ## The place
 There's a big difference between *in-person* and *online* events.